Dean Webb

-Dean Webb (born Michael Eaton in 1940) is an English rock and roll singer, actor, and composer.
+Dean Webb (born Michael Eaton; 1940) is an English rock and roll singer, actor, and composer.

 Background

 Webb was born in Portsmouth as Michael Eaton.
 A short time later the family moved to Reading.
-He was educated at St. Annes Roman Catholic School in Caversham.
+He was educated at St. Anne's Roman Catholic School in Caversham.

 Eaton chose the name "Dean Webb" as his stage name; the name "Dean" likely came from James Dean and "Webb" came from "Harry Webb", the real name of singer Cliff Richard.

-When Dean was twelve he joined a boys military band.
+When Webb was twelve, he joined a boys military band.
 While there he played a few instruments.

 Before he was a professional singer, he worked as an apprentice blacksmith in Reading town centre.
-Webb released a few singles between 1959-1960, but none of them ever charted.
+Webb released a few singles between 1959-1960, but none of them charted.

-According to the Record Collector magazine, Webb was a "two-shot-wonder who missed both times" and theorizes that weak and unenthusiastic promotion may have been the reason.
-The magazine also went on to say that his cover of "Hey Miss Fannie" was a near-perfect example of British rock’n’roll at the tail end of the era.
+According to the Record Collector magazine, Webb was a "two-shot-wonder who missed both times" and theorises that weak and unenthusiastic promotion may have been the reason.
+The magazine also went on to say that his cover of "Hey Miss Fannie" was a near-perfect example of British rock 'n' roll at the tail end of the era.

 He was also a member of The Kirchin Band.

 Under his real name, he was the musical composer for the 1970 film The Wife Swappers.

-According to The Ballad Years by Don Wicks, Dean Webb was a name used by Embassy Records artists Gerry Grant, a club singer.
-Webb's Parlophone recording is included alongside Wicks' recordings.
-It's likely that this is an error.
-There is no mention of this in the Record Mail and Disc articles about Webb.